lacuna/model/README.md

 ### data model

 Our model is a dataflow graph, where each vertex represents a pure transform of the data from the vertices above it.
 To explore new approaches, we may either create a new graph, or extend an existing one.
-There are three fundamental transforms, **extend**, **reroute**, and **interpose**, and **bind**.
+There are four fundamental transforms, **extend**, **reroute**, and **interpose**, and **bind**.

 Here we take a simple bash pipeline, and branch off in a new direction.
 Our execution path, shown by the orange line, has also been redirected: